philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 </div>
 {% endhighlightjs %}

 Even though each of the highlighted elements above are nested at a different level in the DOM tree, they're all members of the same stacking context.
 That means the rules that determine their stacking order apply equally to all of them.
-If you assign a z-index of 1 to the `<a>` tag it will appear visually in front of the `<article>` tag even though it is a great-great-great-grandchild of the root `<div>` and the `<article>` tag is only a child of the `<div>`.
+If you assign a z-index value of `1` to the `<a>` tag it will appear visually in front of the `<article>` tag even though it is a great-great-great-grandchild of the root `<div>` and the `<article>` tag is only a child of the `<div>`.
 The fact that the `<a>` tag is nested deep in the HTML tree structure is only important if one of its ancestors forms a stacking context.

 ## Calculating an Element's Position in the Stacking Order

 ### Stacking Order Within the Same Stacking Context

 We already discussed the stacking order of elements when the z-index property isn't used.
-Here are the rules that determine the order (from back to front):
+As a refresher, here are the rules that determine the order (from back to front):

 1. Non-positioned element (ordered by appearance in the HTML)
 2. Positioned elements (ordered by appearance in the HTML)